LESSON 1: What is an ideal customer profile?

 When you do this, your bond with your Ideal Customer Profile is strong.
 It's like you know this person already.
 You get Lisa.
 When you write copy on your website, you write it with Lisa in your mind, constantly asking yourself 'Does this resonate with Lisa?
 Would this get her excited?
 Does it align with her values and dreams and make her feel good?'

-LESSON 3: Define your Ideal Customers' demographics and psychographics
+LESSON 3: Demographics and psychographics

 Define your Ideal Customers demographics and psychographics